October 27, 2020

 Standard translations tend to only consider content word-by-word.
 Localised translations, however, are those which take into account the importance of cultural nuances in the translation, including dates, currencies, grammatical variances, and your chosen call to action text – particularly if you have used any puns or other colourful language that may not translate well.

-When you use professional translation services, qualified, experienced native speakers can localise content and consider these cultural variations for you.
+When you use professional website translation services, qualified, experienced native speakers can localise content and consider these cultural variations for you.

 5. Translate captions on any videos or images